 I pay tribute to Kirklees and colleagues who represent the seats within it, who have worked across party lines with national and local government.
 We have put more resources in, and they will continue for the time being when they are needed.
 We are, of course, driven by the data, so in a way, it would be good news if they were not needed, because that would mean that the number of cases had come down.
 The hon.
 Lady represents exactly the sort of approach that we should be taking.
 We are all on the same side against this virus.
 It is far better to be constructive and work together in a team effort.
 That is what the public want and expect.
 They do not want sniping from the sidelines, such as we have seen from the Labour Front Bench.

 I welcome my right hon.
 Friend’s commitment to mass testing.
 In rural constituencies like mine, mobile testing units such as the one in Uckfield are key, but there seems to be a glitch in the system.
 A constituent called Colin, who lives in the village of Fletching, was directed miles away when he could have been directed to the local mobile unit.
 Will my right hon.
 Friend ensure that the glitch is fixed?

 We know the Secretary of State is fond of technology, and we welcome that.
-I wonder if today he will welcome the 160,000 downloads of Protect Scotland—the app launched by the Scottish Government.
-Both I and my hon.
-Friend the Member for Kilmarnock and Loudoun (Alan Brown) are tracing, so if anyone shows symptoms, that will show up.
+I wonder if today he will welcome the 160,000 downloads of Protect Scotland, the app launched by the Scottish Government.
+Both my hon.
+Friend the Member for Kilmarnock and Loudoun (Alan Brown) and I are tracing, so if anyone shows symptoms, that will show up.
 When will England catch up and launch a contact tracing app similar to Protect Scotland?